 Dr. Bandstra also teaches extensively in the Adult Psychiatry Residency Training Program.
-She co-directs residency coursework in: Culture and Spirituality in Psychiatry; Community, Public, and Global Psychiatry; Leadership, Scholarship, and Career Development; and Essentials of Psychiatry.
+She co-directs residency coursework in: Sociocultural Issues in Psychiatry; Leadership, Scholarship, and Career Development; and Essentials of Psychiatry.
 Dr. Bandstra is a member of the Association for Academic Psychiatry and the American Association of Directors of Psychiatric Residency Training.

 - Cultural issues in psychiatry

 - Collaborative psychopharmacology (medication management in collaboration with patient's psychotherapist)